Heimdal

 Privileged Access Management is used to track, handle, and control user and privileged accounts.

 Some companies prefer the hands-on approach and might have the necessary resources to implement the PAM on premise model.
-But, when comparing the two solutions there are a few things worthy of notice, especially where breaches are concerned.
+But, when comparing the two solution types, there are some key differences.

 With PAMaaS, the ops move to the cloud rather than being installed on premise.
 For this to work, a relay referenced on the centralized server is deployed closer to resources.